ChoiceCoin/Solana-Compliance/Software/Readme.md

 Given the inherent seperation of syntax and semantics, complying with securities laws is a probabilistic risk assessment for non-security tokens.
 The goal for this software is to help non-security tokens reduce that risk by optimizing their asset compliance statistically.
 Some people say that it's difficult to put a clear regulatory framework in place for cryptocurrency, so the lines are gray for which assets are securities.
 The truth is, it is actually very easy to define a clear line.
-For example, only assets which represent an equity interest in a company are securities.
+For example, one way to do this is to state, only assets which represent an equity interest in a company are securities.

 # Problem